 When output VAT (tax debt) exceeds input VAT (tax credit) during the relevant tax period, the difference is the tax amount that must be filed and paid by the taxpayer for that period.
-However, when the tax credit exceeds the tax debt in the relevant period, the outstanding amount can be allocated to the following tax periods until it is fully used.
+However, when the tax credit exceeds the tax debt in the relevant period, the outstanding amount can be allocated to the following tax periods until it is fully used, without time limits.

-Early VAT refund for the acquisition of fixed assets: Article 27 bis of the Chilean VAT Act provides a mechanism for recovering the tax credit accrued by VAT taxpayers that allows for either (i) offsetting the outstanding amount against any taxes that are due; or (ii) claim a cash refund.
+Early VAT refund for the acquisition of fixed assets: Article 27 bis of the Chilean VAT Act provides a mechanism for recovering the tax credit accrued by VAT taxpayers that allows, if certain requirements are met, for either (i) offsetting the outstanding amount against any payable taxes; or (ii) claim a cash refund.
+Note that the refunded amounts under this mechanism must be repaid to the tax authorities if the taxpayer that requested the refund subsequently carries out activities not subject to VAT.